Royal Theatre (Baltimore)

-The Royal Theatre, located at 1329 Pennsylvania Avenue in Baltimore, Maryland, first opened in 1922 as the black-owned Douglass Theatre.
-It was the most famous theater along West Baltimore's Pennsylvania Avenue, one of a circuit of five such theaters for black entertainment in big cities.
-Its sister theaters were the Apollo in Harlem, the Howard Theatre in Washington, D.C., the Regal Theatre in Chicago, and the Earl Theater in Philadelphia.
+The Royal Theatre, located at 1329 Pennsylvania Avenue in Baltimore, Maryland, first opened in 1922 as the Black-owned Douglass Theatre.
+It was the most famous theatre along West Baltimore's Pennsylvania Avenue, one of a circuit of five such theaters for Black entertainment in big cities.
+Its sister theaters were the Apollo in Harlem, the Howard Theatre in Washington, D.C., the Regal Theatre in Chicago, and the Earle Theatre in Philadelphia.

-All of the biggest stars in black entertainment, including those in jazz and blues such as Cab Calloway, performed at the Royal.
+All of the biggest stars in Black entertainment, including those in jazz and blues such as Cab Calloway, performed at the Royal.
 Ethel Waters debuted there, as did Pearl Bailey, who sang in a chorus line.
 Louis Armstrong and Fats Waller worked as accompanists.
 Singer Louis Jordan, Duke Ellington, The Tympany Five, Etta James, Nat King Cole, The Platters, The Temptations, and The Supremes, as well as a 40-piece, all-female band touring with Count Basie called the Sweethearts of Rhythm, were all performers at the Royal.

-Baltimore's first talking motion picture was shown there in 1929 when Scar of Shame, was shown, featuring a black cast.
-It was here that Solomon Burke was crowned the King of Rock 'n" Soul in November 1963.
+Baltimore's first talking motion picture was shown there in 1929 when Scar of Shame, was shown, featuring a Black cast.
+It was here that Solomon Burke was crowned the King of Rock 'n Soul in November 1963.

 As middle-class, white flight from Old West Baltimore continued during the 1960s and 1970s and accelerated after Pennsylvania Avenue was damaged during the civil rights riots, the entire community began a period of long decline.
 At the time of the riots, the Royal Theatre was owned by the JF Theatres chain.
 In 1971, the Royal Theater was demolished as part of an "urban renewal" effort.